Shivangx01b/Audits/README.md

 ### High Impact

 ##### Buying anything!
-I was found that an attacker can buy anything from **http://foophones.securitybrigade.com:8080/buy_confirm.php** regardless of what amount of credit is availabe in his/her account.
+It was found that an attacker can buy anything from **http://foophones.securitybrigade.com:8080/buy_confirm.php** regardless of what amount of credit is availabe in his/her account.
 By manipulating the buying request as

 Request =>
 ```